Hands-on Gear Review

 Best Uses: Better for hiking than climbing, but with either a pack's waist belt covers pockets hand pockets.

 The Outdoor Research Axiom is a moderately lightweight, fully-featured hardshell jacket better suited to hiking than climbing.
 Our testers found the Axiom's materials (Gore Active Shell) to perform well at high output aerobic activities.
 The Jacket's design leaves some room for improvement: its hand pockets are set low and get get covered by a pack's hip belt and the hood can be restrictive when worn over a helmet.
+Other shells have better features, fit, and are more durable for the same or less weight.
+Even so, the Axiom is one of our highest rated hardshells and performs well for a variety of activities.

 Compare top rated competitors side-by-side >